1,000+ Opportunities

 , SW Leaving Office of Science The link you have requested will take you to a website outside the Office of Science.
 Please click the following link to continue: Thank you for visiting our site.
 We hope your visit was informative and enjoyable.

-Based on current listing details, eligibility includes: Untenured, tenure-track assistant or associate professor at a U.S. academic institution or a full-time employee at a DOE National Laboratory or Office of Science User Facility who is within 10 years of having earned a doctorate degree.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Untenured, tenure-track assistant or associate professor at a U.S. academic institution or a full-time employee at a DOE National Laboratory or Office of Science User Facility who is within 10 years of having earned a doctorate degree.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program